Glass Trinity, Chapter 11: Bonds of Fate

 "Stay back!"
 Hashirama called to them.
 "It's not safe!"

 "Boys, we're not done.
-The Kyuubi's still out there," Mito said, peeking around the fifth gate.
+The Kyuubi's still out there," Mito said, sighting the beast's billowing tails over the top of the fifth gate.

-The other shinobi continued to advance, and Madara scowled.
-"Don't come any closer!"
+The other shinobi did not heed Hashirama's warning, and Madara scowled.
+"Don't come any closer!" he barked.

 Hashirama put out a hand and raised a thick wooden wall that reached from the ruined cliff face to the shore.
 It wouldn't stop the truly determined, but it would slow them down and keep them out of the Kyuubi's crosshairs for now.

 "This strategy isn't working.
 If it blasts us again, we're goners.
+I don't have the energy to summon those gates again.
 We have to take it out with one shot, something big," Hashirama said.
 "Mito, you're the sealing expert here.
 What're our options?"

 "Then I'll handle it," Madara said.

-"Madara, no," Mito said, advancing and taking his hands.
+"Madara, no," Mito said, taking his hands.
 "I know what you're thinking, and you can't."

 "Can't what?"
 Hashirama asked.